maxpistawka/KADeck/README.md

 # What is KADecks?

-KADecks is a Korean Vocaublary Flashcard Program , employing spaced repetition methodology to optimize your memory retention while minimizing study time.
-The program utilizes the SM-2 algorithim outlined in https://super-memory.com/english/ol/sm2.htm, ensuring an effective interval system for memory retention.
+KADecks is a Korean Vocabulary Flashcard Program, employing spaced repetition methodology to optimize your memory retention while minimizing study time.
+The program utilizes the SM-2 algorithm outlined in https://super-memory.com/english/ol/sm2.htm, ensuring an effective interval system for memory retention.
 Distinct from other vocabulary flashcard tools like Anki, KADecks empowers you with the ability to rate each vocabulary item on a scale of 1 to 5, allowing for precise user input for how well they remembered the vocabulary.
 This